Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 - **The inferrence process is absurdly intractable.**

     Yup.
-    Still, the existence of an inferrence process downgrades security from [unconditional](https://en.wikipedia.org/wiki/Information-theoretic_security) to [computational-hardness-assumption](https://en.wikipedia.org/wiki/Computational_hardness_assumption).
+    Still, the existence of a computable inferrence process downgrades security from [unconditional](https://en.wikipedia.org/wiki/Information-theoretic_security) to [computational-hardness-assumption](https://en.wikipedia.org/wiki/Computational_hardness_assumption).

-- **Doesn't the fact that we know the state or copied the state make it collapse / prevent it from being in superposition?**

-    No.
-    If we were making entangled copies, instead of independent copies, this would be a problem.

 # Summary

 If you tell someone everything you're doing to your secret quantum state, and what measurement results you're getting, it gradually stops being a secret.

+A quantum computer knows everything you're asking it to do to your secret quantum state, and what measurement results you're getting.

+In principle, in some cases, a heedful quantum computer can gradually infer what state it's operating on.

 Putting quantum information into a brain is necessary, but not sufficient, for unconditional security against cloning.